 1. INTRODUCTION

 African marigold (Tagetes erecta L.) popularly known as Galgota belongs to the family Asteraceae, is one of the hardiest annuals grown on variety of soils in different climatic conditions.
-African marigold is native to Central and South America especially to Mexico from where it spreads to different parts of the world during the early 16th century (Kaplan, 1960).
+African marigold It is native to Central and South America especially to Mexico from where it spreads to different parts of the world during the early 16th century (Kaplan, 1960).
+It is commercially used for making garlands, floral decoration, flower baskets, religious offerings, potting, bedding, edgingand also for making different products.
 In landscaping, it is useful for filling up any open areas.
-It is commercially used for making garlands, floral decoration, flower baskets, religious offerings, potting, bedding, edgingand also for making different products (Swaroop et al., 2007).
+(Swaroop et al., 2007).
 Availability of marigold flowers during summer months at that time no any other flowers are easy and economically available in the market.
 It can withstand high light intensities, high temperature and drought better than most of the flowering plants.
 It is grown throughout year in many parts of country.
-Among different cultivars, Punjab Gainda 1 is open pollinated, heat tolerant, fully double, medium sized with orange-colored flowers, suitable for flower production in summer season.
+Among different cultivars, Punjab Gainda No. 1 is open pollinated, heat tolerant, fully double, medium sized with orange-colored flowers, suitable for flower production in summer season.

 Despite the fact that flowers are grown nationwide, only a few states have major commercial flower cultivation.
-The development and flowering behaviors of marigold were greatly influenced by several agro-techniques, such as transplanting time, planting distance, pinching, weeding and fertilizer application, etc. Among them transplanting time and spacing have direct influences on the growth and yield of marigold.
-Among other cultural requirements for proper growth and flowering of marigold, transplanting time is the most important factor which ensures the flower growth and yield (Jyothi et al., 2018; Mohanty et al., 2015 and Meena et al. 2015).
+The development and flowering behaviors of marigold were greatly influenced by several agro-techniques, such as transplanting time, planting distance, pinching, weeding and fertilizer application, etc. Among them transplanting time and spacing have direct influences on the growth, flowering and yield of marigold.
+Among other cultural requirements for proper growth, and flowering and yield of marigold, transplanting time is the most important factor which ensures the flower growth and yield (Jyothi et al., 2018; Mohanty et al., 2015 and Meena et al., 2015).
 Spacing directly controls the number of plants per unit area.
 The individual plant may receive enough space during wide planting for growth and development.
 In contrast, under closer spacing the plants do not get sufficient distance for their development, which results in a severe loss in production per unit area.
 This is because broader spacing results in higher production per unit of space planted (Singh et al., 2018).
 Therefore, spacing should be taken into account for mass production with high quality of flowers in African marigold.

-Due to lack of scientific investigation under local agro-climatic condition on its standardization of horticultural practices, the present study is under taken to know the appropriate planting time and suitable spacing in which marigold crop performs well and provide better returns with the objectives, (i) To study the effect of transplanting time on the growth and yield attributes (ii) To study the effect of different spacing on the growth and yield attributes (iii) To find out the suitable combination of transplanting time and spacing for the growth and yield attributes of summer marigold
+Due to lack of scientific investigation under local agro-climatic condition on its standardization of horticultural practices, the present study is under taken to know the appropriate planting time and suitable spacing in which marigold crop performs well and provide better returns with the objectives, (i) To study the effect of transplanting time and spacing on the growth, flowering and yield attributes of African marigold in summer season (ii) To study the effect of different spacing on the growth and yield attributes (iii) To find out the suitable combination of transplanting time and spacing for the growth and yield attributes of summer marigold

 2. MATERIALS AND METHODS